Gunvor sends fuel to Libya as Russia seeks ties

 But some analysts, including political risk consultancy Stratfor, have suggested that decades of ties with Libya will help Moscow ultimately rebuild its positions.

-Russian President Dmitry Medvedev said last week Moscow might establish formal relations with the rebels if they were able to "unite the country for a new democratic start.
+Russian President Dmitry Medvedev said last week Moscow might establish formal relations with the rebels if they were able to "unite the country for a new democratic start."
+[ID:nLDE77N080]

 Gunvor is one of the largest exporters of Russian oil and products, and Timchenko has become one of the most successful businessmen in Russia of the past decade by expanding his empire into gas, coal and banking.